dvnish/Medavie/README.md

                     OR

-   run "java FanSpeed.java" in terminal or command line
+   run "java simplefan.java" in terminal or command line